tina-friedrich/arc-user-guide/docs/source/arc-gfx-interactive.rst

 .. note::
-  While it may look like you have your own Linux desktop to work with, the interactive nodes where you are running this desktop are shared with other ARC users, and therefore it is very important that you do not run computationally demanding jobs.
+  While it may look like you have your own Linux desktop to work with, the interactive nodes where you are running this desktop are shpared with other ARC users, and therefore it is very important that you do not run computationally demanding jobs.

   To run applications that are more demanding, please open a ``Konsole`` shell window and start an interactive X11 session on a compute node by following the instructions below: